Smanar/Mitsubishi2Wifi/README.md

 ## Hardware

 On my side I m using ESP32 Wemos D1 Mini, from here https://fr.aliexpress.com/item/32858054775.html direclty powered by the unity, this device can support 3.3V and 5V.
+You can found a french tutorial here https://www.domotique-fibaro.fr/topic/16280-quick-app-pilotage-climatisation-pac-mitsubishi-en-local-avec-esp32/

 ## Configuration